Church of England Funerals

 Final prayers and blessing

 I am normally happy to include recorded music, but check with me first that it will be suitable.
-For a service in church I will need CDs in advance so that I can check that they are compatible with our CD player.
+For a service in church I will need CDs or MP3 files in advance so that I can check that they are compatible with our sound system.
 Please make absolutely clear which track is to be played.
 Recorded music can be played in place of hymns or in addition to them.
 There can be music at the beginning and end of the service or during it to provide time for reflection.At the crematorium recorded music is played by arrangement with the Crematorium staff.
 Please talk to the funeral director about the practicalities.
-They can play recorded accompaniment to hymns (which include a choir) if you don’t want the organist, but I have sometimes found that they will only play the first three verses of the hymn (whatever those verses are) which can mean stopping at a very odd point in the hymn!
-I strongly recommend that you book the organist if you want to sing hymns.
+They can play recorded accompaniment to hymns (which include a choir) if you don’t want the organist.

 I am happy to include readings from other sources, but please check with me first that they are suitable and provide me with a copy of the reading so that I can incorporate it into what I say in the rest of the service.